 The safety and efficacy of doses higher than 800 mcg have not been evaluated in clinical studies.
-There are no clinical data to support the use of a combination of dose strengths to treat an episode as this may cause confusion and dosing errors.
+Avoid the use of a combination of dose strengths to treat an episode as this may cause confusion and dosing errors.

 It is imperative that any dose re-titration is monitored carefully by a healthcare professional.

 - Prime the device before use by spraying into the pouch (4 sprays in total).
 If the product has not been used for 5 days, re-prime by spraying once.
 For priming, follow the instructions provided [See Medication Guide].

 - Press down firmly on the finger grips until they hear a “click” and the number in the counting window advances by one.